slamora/brackets-wiki/Language-Support.md

-## Refactoring LESS support into an extension

-_See branch dk/less-refactoring_

-Idea: rename LESS to MORE and add an extension that adds support for MORE - this way we can leave current LESS support intact and freely experiment with API designs.

-**1) Added an extension that just requires the CodeMirror mode**
-  Result: Called EditorUtils.js _getModeFromFileExtensions with an unhandled file extension: more (EditorUtils.js:163)

-**Task:** Add an API to define a language (Name, MIME type(s?), file extensions, CodeMirror mode name, possibly CodeMirror mode implementation) - [Trello](https://trello.com/card/api-for-extensions-to-add-new-language-syntax-coloring-mode/4f90a6d98f77505d7940ce88/639) **(done)**

-**Smell:** CodeMirror.defineMode doesn't check if the mode is already defined, so extensions could override existing modes and cause problems for features that rely on specific tokens, like auto complete. **(monkey-patched)**

-**2) Monkey-patched getModeFromFileExtensions to use file extension as mode name if such a mode exists**

-**Task:** Load (language) extensions earlier to support their CodeMirror modes for the file automatically opened at startup (last open file) **(done)**

-**3) Added a function that changes the mode of current editors if (after adding the new mode) a different one would be used when re-opening the editor**

-**4) Did not find a way to patch in comment styles for a language**

-**Task:** Allow extensions to define how to add comments for a specific CodeMirror mode **(done)**
-Monkey patching not easily possible due to references to internal functions.
+## Ongoing work
+- Introduced a new high-level concept "language" and refactored support for LESS based on that ([Pull Request](https://github.com/adobe/brackets/pull/2844))

+## Caveats
-**Smell:** A difficulty when making comments more generic is that we rely on the defined comment symbols to be completely contained in one CodeMirror token.
+A difficulty when making comments more generic is that we rely on the defined comment symbols to be completely contained in one CodeMirror token.
 I.e. we cannot define "//~" as the prefix for line comments (like [SciTE](http://www.scintilla.org/SciTE.html) does) because it is not a prefix of the "//" token.

-## Things to keep in mind
+## Notes

+### Features we think should be able to be built as plug-ins
 _From the [Extensibility Proposal](https://zerowing.corp.adobe.com/display/brackets/Extensibility+Proposal)_

-Features we think should be able to be built as plug-ins:

 - Access to code model
 - Quick open / go to symbol
 - Index files/code (background process)